sighupio/workshop-material/exercises/demos/kubernetes/kustomize/README.md

 - the name of the files of the manifest being deployed
 - the namespace of the resources being deployed, which kustomize will assign to all resources
 - additional labels to be assigned to all resources
-- the dynamic generation of a secret from a [file on disk](hello-world/secret.conf)
+- the dynamic generation of a secret

 To build the hello-world application manifest you can simply use: